guitarmind/tesseract-web-service/README.md

     }

 ####How to call RESTful API by tesseract client
-tesseractclient.py is an client for calling "Fetch Image From URL" API.
+tesseractclient.py is a client for calling the "Fetch Image From URL" API.

 Type the following command to check the options.